Taming-the-BEAST/SCOTTI-Tutorial/README.md

 </figure>
 <br>

 This parameter is the TMRCA of the sequences included in the transmission tree.
-The median estimate is 67.39 days.
-Since the most recent sample was taken on day 62 of the outbreak (IP8-62), this indicates that the outbreak probably did not start more than a week before it was first confirmed, which is an encouraging sign for the surveillance of foot and mouth disease.
+The median estimate is 67.36 days.
+Since the most recent sample was taken on day 62 of the outbreak (IP8-62), this indicates that it is unlikely that the outbreak started more than a week before it was discovered and confirmed, which is an encouraging sign for the surveillance of foot and mouth disease in the United Kingdom.